Flash-X/Milhoja/tools/milhoja_pypkg/docs/source/developers_guide.rst

     insert each param, connector, and link into the premade template files named **cg-tpl.datapacket.cpp** and **cg-tpl.datapacket_header.cpp** (included with
     the milhoja pypackage), resulting in the completed implementation of the new DataPacket class.
-The output file names are determined in the :ref:`users_manual/Task Function Specification/data_item` section.
+The output file names are determined in the :ref:`users_manual:data_item` section.

 6. If the 'fortran' language is specified, the DataPacket generator will call two